ChrisSantosLang/redscience/docs/source/releases/games.rst

   (Like NeedyUltimatum, but with no white X in reserve)

 ContractHunt:
-  4x1x3 stacks: first stack exclusive to black and white and starts with 1 black pentagon, second stack exclusive to white, third stack exclusive to black and chaos, fourth stack exclusive to white and chaos;
+  Played on 4x1x3 stacks: first stack exclusive to black and white and starts with 1 black pentagon, second stack exclusive to white, third stack exclusive to black and chaos, fourth stack exclusive to white and chaos;